ibm-cloud-docs/event-notifications/en-concepts.md

 {: #en-topics}

 A logical entity, which connects one or more sources to destinations, a topic logically groups multiple sources based on pre-defined filters, and targets notifications from such a group to multiple destinations.
 Topics help decouple sources and destinations.
-A source for a notification does not need to be aware of all the destinations that it will target to.
+A source for a notification does not need to be aware of all the destinations that it targets to.

 ## Filter
 {: #en-filters}